 “People mistakenly believe that all repairs require hiring a professional to do the job, or worse, that it’s easier or cheaper to buy new stuff when they break,” said Jody Lamb, a public relations pro who has worked with RepairClinic.
 “Today, there are expertly produced how-to websites and videos available online that make it easy for novice and inexperienced do-it-yourselfers to fix stuff on their own and extend the life of their appliances and equipment.”

-So, instead of blowing your paycheck on that next repair, go the DIY route for basic services.
+So, instead of blowing your paycheck on that next repair, consider going the DIY route for basic services.

 You Spend Impulsively

 You decide to go to the mall to window shop, see something you like and immediately purchase it without looking around for a more affordable alternative, or for a discount.
-Granted, couponing can get extreme, and shopping around can eventually eat away at your savings if you’re spending more on gas.
+Granted, couponing can take a lot of time and work, and shopping around can eventually eat away at your savings if you’re spending more on gas.
 However, buying items on the spot can make living paycheck to paycheck inevitable.

-Patience is a virtue of the wallet, as most retail companies put the items they carry on sale eventually.
-It might be last season’s style, but the savings could be huge if you wait on those seemingly must-have purchases.
+Patience is a virtue of the wallet, as many of the things you covet will eventually go on sale at some store or another.
+It might be last season’s style or not the latest version, but the savings could be huge if you wait on those seemingly must-have purchases.
 In fact, you might even realize that you don’t really need or want that item in the first place.

-According to author and small-business coach Julia Kline, a wish list can help you reduce their spending and stretch your paychecks for the items you truly want.
+According to author and small-business coach Julia Kline, a wish list can help you reduce your spending and stretch your paychecks for the items you truly want.

 “I often have clients who thought they couldn’t afford a new TV, but by simply curtailing their impulsive, unnecessary spending for a month, they found that they had plenty of money for the TV, after all,” she said.
 “And they were more than happy to sacrifice the extra tube of lipstick, the fancy sunglasses and the expensive carry-out in order to make it happen.”

-Your unused memberships to fitness centers, clubs and organizations can put a sizable dent in your monthly income.
+Your unused memberships to fitness centers, clubs and organizations, apps, online newspapers, or even streaming entertainment services, can put a sizable dent in your monthly income.
 This is a potential pitfall of signing up for automatic payments, as it’s easy to lose track of where your money is going and if the amount has changed.

 It’s wise to evaluate the subscriptions you have and conduct a cost-benefit analysis to determine whether you should maintain that Netflix account or gym membership.
-Trim the fat in terms of your subscriptions to the magazines you never read or the Amazon Prime membership you’re not using, and free up some cash to pay down debt or finance unexpected bills.
+Trim your subscriptions to the magazines you never read or the Amazon Prime membership you’re not using, and free up some cash to pay down debt or finance unexpected bills.